Focusing on the Bounty

 Another reason I drew this pyramid (besides the fact that it was fun) is to show which foods should make up the bulk of your diet.
 In order to reverse autoimmune disease, you need to give your body intense nutrition to heal.
 If all you’re doing is eating chicken breasts and AIP desserts, you’re unlikely to be successful.
 This is a common mistake people make on the AIP.
 The foundation of the AIP food pyramid is healing foods, and we need to become nutrient seekers.

 - The Base/Foundation: 6-14 Cups Vegetables Per Day (Measured Before Cooking).
 That seems like a lot, doesn’t it?
 There’s a reason.
 Dr. Terry Wahls is the physician who reversed MS and got out of a wheelchair and onto a bicycle, through a nutrient-dense paleo diet.
 A key to her healing was getting nutrition through food instead of supplements, and her research showed that vegetables contain 31 micronutrients that our bodies need to heal.
 Dr. Sarah Ballantyne was inspired by Terry’s research when she wrote The Paleo Approach.
 Sarah’s health also started to turn around when she focused on nutrient density.
 So, eat as wide a variety of vegetables as possible, from the following food groups: brightly colored, leafy greens, and sulfur-rich.
 Also eat a little bit of seaweed every week.
 The only vegetables not allowed on the AIP are nightshades and legumes.
 The vegetables are measured raw, but strive to eat a combination of cooked and raw vegetables for optimal nutrition.
 However, if you have digestive issues, cooked vegetables are easier to digest.
-Lastly, if you have trouble reaching your daily vegetable goal, you can do vegetable smoothies, but drink them alongside a meal.
-Otherwise they can spike blood sugar.
 Want some recipe inspiration?
 Here’s an A-Z Vegetable Recipe Roundup.

 - Level 2: Organ Meats, Wild-Caught Seafood, Bone Broth and Fermented Foods.
 These are all important healing foods on the AIP.
 Organ meats have 10-100 times the nutrition of other cuts of meat.
 It’s a myth that they store toxins.
 Rather, they store the nutrition our bodies need to remove toxins.
 Ideally, eat them at least 4 times per week.
 Wild-caught seafood is the most abundant source of omega-3 fatty acids.
 A key to reducing inflammation in the body is increasing omega-3 consumption and decreasing omega-6 consumption.
 Ideally, eat seafood at least 3 times per week.
 Bone broth contains nutrition that helps heal a leaky gut, and there is a direct connection between leaky gut and autoimmune disease.
 Ideally, drink 1 cup daily.
 Fermented foods are beneficial in many ways: they help moderate the immune system, heal leaky gut, aid digestion, and act as anti-inflammatories.
 Eat some every day.